code-sherpas/talk-nueva-generacion-mujeres-programadoras/talk-content.md

 ```

-Ve a tu entorno del día a día y ejecuta las funciones:
+Ve a tu entorno del día a día y ejecuta:
 ```js
     CrearBuenTerrenoParaQueGerminenLasSemillas()
     ConviérteteEnSponsor()